 Overall, Pendleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pendleton include Irish, English, Polish, and Italian.
+Important ancestries of people in Pendleton include Irish, English, Polish, and Dutch.